Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-misnomer : a name that does not suit what it refers to. contention : the disagreement that results from opposing arguments. futile : having no effect. congenial : friendly or neutral. belie : cover something up , mask. mortify : cause someone to feel very embarrassed. incensed : very angry.
+misnomer : a name that does not suit what it refers to. contention : the disagreement that results from opposing arguments. futile : having no effect. congenial : friendly or neutral or hospitable . belie : cover something up , mask. mortify : cause someone to feel very embarrassed. incensed : very angry.